maciosz/IMCA/README.md

  remove this read / contig.
  `rm` or `remove` means: remove everything that's not uniquely mapped.
  `keep` means: keep all the mappings.
- Keep in mind that if a contig is mapped to multiple positions, a read that is mapped uniquely to it will end up with ambigous mapping to the reference.
+ Keep in mind that with this option if a contig is mapped to multiple positions, a read that is mapped uniquely to it will end up with ambigous mapping to the reference.